-- 18.1 Each person to whom this Code applies is responsible for his/her individual conduct at all times, irrespective of whether such conduct occurs under the direction of any other person, and may be sanctioned appropriately. - 18.2 National Federations are responsible for the behaviour of their players, coaches, trainers, seconds, managers and administrative officials acting in a representative capacity, as well as any other person or body exercising a function on behalf of the National Federation during a FIDE tournament or event.
-A National Federation is liable to be sanctioned for the behaviour of the aforementioned persons regardless of whether or not such persons are sanctioned separately in respect of their behaviour provided that it would have been able to prevent the misconduct by taking reasonable measures in a timely manner; - 18.3 The organizer of a FIDE tournament or event is liable for the order and security inside and around the competition venue.
+- 18.1 Each person to whom this Code applies is responsible for his/her individual conduct at all times, irrespective of whether such conduct occurs under the direction of any other person, and may be sanctioned appropriately. - 18.2 National Federations are responsible for the behaviour of their players, coaches, trainers, seconds, mangers and administrative officials, as well as any other person or body exercising a function on behalf of the National Federation during a FIDE tournament or event.
+A National Federation is liable to be sanctioned for the behaviour of the aforementioned persons regardless of whether or not such persons are sanctioned separately in respect of their behaviour. - 18.3 The organizer of a FIDE tournament or event is liable for the order and security inside and around the competition venue.
 Such organizers are liable for incidents of any kind, which could reasonably have been avoided by the due exercise of supervision and control, and may be subject to the sanctions set out in this Code.